eloyucu/xkx/README.md

 For the opposite operation we use `convert_K2X(data)` (data should be a structure similar as the third element of the tuple), and we obtain the xml from the keyword.
 Another important functions are:
+### get_node_value
-`get_node_value`: to get the value of a node passing as second param the "path" to this node.
+To get the value of a node passing as second param the "path" to this node.
 Example (using the xml above):
 ```
 {:ok, {_, data}} = XKX.convert_X2K(xml)
 value = XKX.get_node_value(data, [:father, :foo])
 ```
 value will be _foo_
+### get_node

-`get_node`: the difference between this function and the previous is that this one gets all the structure of the node.
+The difference between this function and the previous is that this one gets all the structure of the node.
 Example
 ```
 {:ok, {_, data}} = XKX.convert_X2K(xml)
 value = XKX.get_node(data, [:father, :foo])